Observations on exhibiting – a wasted opportunity

 You can learn more about effective business development in my books:

-Alternatively, attend my next public workshops for which early bird is now open.
+Alternatively, attend my next public workshops.